We will be happy to answer your questions

 • Can the MIP work with the KIP?

-Yes, there is nothing preventing a small payment institution from cooperating with a national payment institution.
+Yes, nothing prevents a small payment institution from cooperating with a national payment institution.

 In some cases, this may even be necessary.